rogerchenfz/rogerchenfz.github.io/README.md

 -	A case study of Changxing County, Zhejia Province, researching the coordination of stakeholders in the operation of the River Chief System, analyzing the current situation and carrying out public satisfaction survey.

 July 2018-August 2019 &emsp; Social practice in the summer vacation, Xiamen University
--	Leader of Jiaotashidi Social Practice Team, excellent team of university level and top 10 research reports in School of Economics.
+-	Leader of Jiaotashidi Social Practice Team, excellent team of university level and top 10 research reports.
 -	A case study of Xiamen, Fujian Province, investigation on the current situation of the new reform of college entrance examination in Fujian Province, researching the problem of subject selection of high school students in Fujian Province under the new reform “3+1+2”, analyzing the plan of high school and possible solutions to deal with the new reform.

 ### Volunteer